MicrosoftDocs/win32-pr.de-de/desktop-src/WsdApi/types.md

 ---
 # <a name="types-element"></a>Types-Element

-Eine Liste von qualifizierten XSD-Namen.
+Eine Liste von XSD-qualifizierten Namen.

 ## <a name="usage"></a>Verbrauch